Monday, August 8, 2016

 The moral center should have been the character of Rick Flag, played by Joel Kinnaman, but he's quite bland and ineffectual, falling short as a leader compared to Deadshot.

 The worst thing in the film, however, and one that most concerns me as regards the rest of this story, was the Joker, played by Jared Leto.
 A good Joker should be terrifying, funny, disturbing, and engaging all in one.
 This Joker was only disturbing, and that on a shallow level: he's simply really, really icky.
 He seems to sexualize everything, and not in a underlying, menacing way, but an over-the-top, gross one.
 Implication that he might, on some level, actually care about Harley is a new, interesting idea, but with so little else to him, it's one that elicits a cringe.
 This does worry me in view of future films, but another thing reassures me.

 I continue to be absolutely astonished at Ben Affleck's performance as Batman.
 He has only a few short scenes in this film, but in every one of them the power, awesomeness, and goodness of the character was so impressively conveyed that for those scenes alone, the movie was, for me, well worth seeing.
-I look forward with some apprehension but greater anticipation to more of this series.
+Despite the roughness of this installment, I look forward with some apprehension but greater anticipation to more of this series.